diegoami/DA_ML_Capstone/solutions.md

 ### ENDPOINT

-The file _endpoint.py_ contains a method to call an endpoint with a subset of model and collect predictions, to show a classification report and a confidence matrix.
+The file _endpoint.py_ contains a method to call an endpoint with a subset of model and collect predictions, to show a classification report and a confusion matrix.
 It requires locally saved data, but the model is accessed through a published endpoint, unlike the _verify_model.py_ component which serves a similar purpose.

 _endpoint.py_ works only in Sagemaker, when called from a Jupyter Notebook.
 Examples can be seen in the jupyter notebooks, for instance in CNN_Solution.ipynb